Summer Youth Program Fund

 Two types of grants are available, program support and capital support.

 Program grants support summer programs for Marion County youth that provide safe spaces to study, read, learn, connect with friends, play sports, and engage in emotional and educational enrichment.
 Programs must be for the exclusive benefit of Marion County youth.
 Grants can support costs such as staffing, program materials, healthy meals and snacks, scholarships that keep programs free or low-cost, and more.
 Eligible organizations must be tax-exempt or have a fiscal sponsor.
-Representatives of all ten funders review all of the program grant applications and make decisions according to their priorities; grant-seekers submit one application to reach ten funders.

 HOW TO APPLY